csamatov96/AzureAD/README.md

-# use the following command in your MAC to install a homebrew
+# For it to work, please use the following command in your MAC terminal to install a homebrew, if you don't have it installed
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 ## install PowerShell7